tdavis/proj-vim/README.md

-_This mirrors the content on vim.org_

 ## script type
 utility

 ## description
 Proj lets you save settings for your project in a simple file.
+For Python projects, it provides settings for configuring a testrunner and has the ability to parse failures and add them to your quickfix window.

 ### Commands
 * :Proj <project> - Open project named <project> (tab-completes).